evolarjun/amr/docs/AMRFinder-3.0.md

 ~/amrfinder$ ./amrfinder -p test_prot.fa
 ```

-Note that to run AMRFinder you will need to have the BLAST and HMMER binaries in your path.
-If you installed the prerequisites with bioconda as recommended above you may need to run the following, log out, and log back in before AMRFinder will work.
+Note that to run AMRFinderPlus you will need to have the BLAST and HMMER binaries in your path.
+If you installed the prerequisites with bioconda as recommended above you may need to run the following, log out, and log back in before AMRFinderPlus will work.

 ```bash
 ~/miniconda3/bin/conda init
 ```

 ### Email
-If you are still having trouble installing AMRFinder or have any questions let me know by emailing me at aprasad@ncbi.nlm.nih.gov.
+If you are still having trouble installing AMRFinderPlus or have any questions let me know by emailing me at aprasad@ncbi.nlm.nih.gov.

 *NOTE:* The handling of threading is incomplete, this version will not run on machines with < 4 cores.